arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buttons/tutorials/how-buttons-mp/how-to-buttons-mp.md

 ---
-title: "How To Use The Modulino Thermo And MicroPython"
+title: "How To Use The Modulino Buttons And MicroPython"
-description: "Learn how to get the most out of your Modulino Thermo in a MicroPython environment."
+description: "Learn how to get the most out of your Modulino Buttons in a MicroPython environment."
 tags:
  - Modulino
  - QWIIC